 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.

 For BS, the wanted and the interfering signal coupled to the BS type 1-C antenna connector or BS type 1-H TAB connector are specified in table 7.4.1.2-1 and the frequency offset between the wanted and interfering signal in table 7.4.1.2-2 for ACS.
 The reference measurement channel for the wanted signal is identified in table 7.2.2-1, 7.2.2-2 and 7.2.2-3 for each BS channel bandwidth and further specified in annex A.1.
 The characteristics of the interfering signal is further specified in annex D.

+For BS operating in band n46 and n96, the wanted and the interfering signal coupled to the BS type 1-C antenna connector or BS type 1-H TAB connector are specified in table 7.4.1.2-1a and in table 7.4.1.2-1b and the frequency offset between the wanted and interfering signal in table 7.4.1.2-2a for ACS.
+The reference measurement channel for the wanted signal is identified in table 7.2.2-2a and 7.2.2-3a for each BS channel bandwidth and further specified in annex A.1a.
+The characteristics of the interfering signal is further specified in annex D.

 For BS supporting NB-IoT operation in NR in-band, the wanted and the interfering signal coupled to the BS type 1-C antenna connector are specified in table 7.4.1.2-1 and the frequency offset between the wanted and interfering signal in table 7.4.1.2-2 for ACS.
 The reference measurement channel for the NB-IoT wanted signal is identified in clause 7.2.1 of TS 36.104 [13].
 The characteristics of the interfering signal is further specified in annex D.